LeaVerou/lea.verou.me/blog/2025/simple-easy-complex-possible/index.md

 Google Calendar has used *tweakable presets* to make simple things easy and complex things possible at the micro-interaction level.
 Simple things are easy: you just pick a preset.
-But these presets are not just shortcuts for common cases.
+But these are not just presets, they are also tweakable shortcuts.
 They also serve as entrypoints into the more "advanced" interface that can be used to set up almost any rule — with enough user effort.

 **Tweakable presets** smoothen the curve exactly because they contain the additional user effort to only the delta between the user's use case, and the simpler use case the interface is optimized for.
-By doing that, they also become a teaching tool for the more advanced interface, that is much more effective than help text, which is typically skimmed or ignored.
+By doing that, they also become a **teaching tool** for the more advanced interface, that is much more effective than help text, which is typically skimmed or ignored.

 <figure>